• Skip to primary navigation

 💬 FAQ

-• The mixture is very sticky, is this normal?
-Yes, the mixture is supposed to be sticky, that's why you will have to use oiled hands to scoop out the mixture before wrapping it in plastic film.
+Yes, the mixture is supposed to be sticky.
+That’s why you must use oiled hands to scoop out the mixture before wrapping it in plastic film.
 Once steamed, the mixture will firm up.

-• Sausages are too peppery, what went wrong?
 For the best flavor, you should let the sausages rest overnight in the refrigerator (after steaming).
 Spices will mellow down and merge together.
-If planning to use the same day, feel free to reduce the amount of white pepper.
+If you are planning to use it the same day, feel free to reduce the amount of white pepper.

-• I don't have a steamer, can I bake the sausages?
-Unfortunately no. Baking the sausages will not only make them dry, but it also won't give you the same texture.
+Unfortunately no. Baking the sausages will not only make them dry but also won’t give you the same texture.

 Vegan Sausages in a bowl